Yala H. Korwin — Visual Arts Page

 Two-Dimensional Art Works in Books, published in 1981 by Scarecrow Press.
 Her

-book, To Tell the Story - Poems of the Holocaust, was published in 1987 by the
+first collection of poems, To Tell the Story: Poems of the Holocaust, was published in 1987 by the

-now defunct Holocaust Library.
-Her poetry has been published in numerous
+Holocaust Library.
+Her poetry has also been published in literary journals,

 Dawn, a watercolor